 A continuation of RTH 210.
 Students are required to be at their respective clinical sites for approximately 40 hours per week during the 2nd and 3rd semesters for a total of 1200 hours.

 REGISTRY REVIEW II

-This course is designed to prepare students for the required national certification exam.
-Mock board exams will be given along with group and one-on-one discussions.
+Continuation of RTH 212.
+This is an online course designed to prepare students for the required national certification exam.
+Mock board exams will be given along with various assignments geared to reinforce previously discussed concepts.